JavaScript is required

 • how the prosecution sees the case

-• how much more preparation your case needs.
+• how much more preparation your case needs

-You may need more time if you are not sure or if you are pleading not guilty.
 For example, you may need time to confirm legal aid funding or to negotiate with the prosecution.

 The magistrate may put off the case to another committal mention or a committal case conference.